flusio/Flus/docs/technical_stack.md

 for the PHP files.
 JS files are linted with [ESLint](https://eslint.org/docs/rules/semi) and CSS files with [stylelint](https://stylelint.io/).

-The development environment is powered by Docker and docker-compose setting up 4 containers: a PHP development server, a job worker, a PostgreSQL database and a Node container running Parcel in watch mode.
+The development environment is powered by Docker and Docker Compose setting up 4 containers: a PHP development server, a job worker, a PostgreSQL database and a Node container running Parcel in watch mode.
 See the [`docker/` folder](/docker/) for more information.